Lemonochka/keqdroid/README.md

 |------|-------------|
 | **Proxy** | System proxy — browsers and most apps.
 No administrator rights. |
 | **TUN** | All traffic through a VPN adapter.
 Run as administrator. |

-Firefox may ignore the system proxy; the app has a separate setting for it.

 The window minimizes to the tray and remembers its size and position.
 Launch at system startup with optional auto-connect.
 Global hotkeys are configured in Settings → Advanced → Hotkeys.
 Subscriptions refresh while the app is open.